 You’ll learn about The Ghost of Molly Brown, a famous Titanic survivor, including the Sheedy Mansion.
 The interactive journey will take you through thirteen different sites to witness a side of the city unseen by visitors.
 It’s a suitable tour for everyone and is available in wet or dry conditions.

 This tour gives you a thrilling perspective of the Rocky Mountains riding in a custom Jeep 4×4.
-You can bask in the beauty of the Rocky Mountain while learning the unique history of the Pikes Peak region.
+You can bask in the beauty of the Rocky Mountains while learning the unique history of the Pikes Peak region.

 - Manitou Springs